-As of the date of this MD&A, the Company has working capital for two to three months of operations depending on the capital spend.
+As of the date of this MD&A and including the impact of the ACOA Contribution and the Bridge Loan discussed in the "Overall Performance, Industry Trends and Economic Factors" section of this MD&A, the Company has working capital for two to four months of operations, depending on the capital spend.
 In order to fund operations after that period, the Company will need to be generating additional revenue or secure additional capital to fund its operations.
 Should future funds not be made available to the Company or made available on terms that are commercially reasonable, the Company would be unable to meet its financial obligations and may have cash flow issues that could materially and adversely affect the Company's business, operations, financial condition and results of operations.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.